Logo

 Isabelle Adjani soon left the theatre to pursue a film career.

-Isabelle Adjani immediately cast her in her first major role in his The Story of Adele H which he had finished writing five years prior.
+Isabelle Adjani immediately cast her in her first major role in The Story of Adele H, a project that he had finished writing five years prior but had waited to cast the right actress for the part.

 Only 19 when she made the film, Isabelle Adjani was nominated for the Academy Award for Best Actress in a Leading Role, becoming the youngest Best Actress nominee at the time.